ocaml/ocaml.org/data/tutorials/en/006_if_statements_loops_and_recursion.md

 ---
 title: If Statements, Loops and Recursions
 description: >
-  Learn basic control-flow and recusion in OCaml
+  Learn basic control-flow and recursion in OCaml
 users:
   - beginner
   - intermediate